RedisLabs/redislabs-docs/content/platforms/guides/using-kustomize.md

 EOF
 ```

-Now we can create a variant for development purposes that sets the resource limits, requests, and changes the namespace:
+Now we can create a variant for development purposes that tunes down the CPU requirements and also creates a single node cluster while changing the namespace:

 ```
 mkdir -p dev